arevalu/react-native-keycloak-auth/README.md

-# react-native-keycloak-plugin
+# react-native-keycloak-auth

-This is a fork of mahomahoxd's react-native-login-keycloak module.
+This is a fork of lucataglia's react-native-keycloak-plugin module.
 I started from that to build some new feature using a functional style.

 This plugin exposes some util methods to interact with [Keycloak][KeycloakHome] in order to handle the user session.